mattg317/dashboard_example/README.md

   * Merged the classes data with the student feedback data on the `SectionID`.

+  * The length of the DataFrames are checked to make sure no rows are lost.

-  * Merged the results DataFrame with the University data on `UniversityID`.
+  * Merged the resulting DataFrame with the University data on `UniversityID`.

   * Pulled out the needed columns, renamed for clarity, then exported to a new CSV.

-  * **Note** the new csv was exported to make the combining of the Mongo easier.
+* **Note:** The new csv was exported to make the combining of the Mongo easier.
 Both clean up steps could take place in the same notebook if needed.

 ### Mongo Clean